 For centuries, various cultures and religious groups have utilized the process of cremation to dispose of the bodies of their deceased.
 Today, more than 650,000 people are cremated each year, and experts believe the number will continue to rise.
 Many people associate cremation with the Bible scripture telling of "ashes to ashes, dust to dust."
 Other people choose cremation because of its cost-effectiveness and more environmentally friendly process (as compared to harsh chemicals utilized in embalming).

 The entire cremation process, takes approximately three hours.
 Crematorium workers then place the remains in a container, or an urn, and give it to the family.
 The family has the freedom of deciding what to do with the ashes, or they follow through on the wishes of the person who has died.
 Many families choose to host traditional funeral services (sometimes with a rented casket, and funeral programs) before the cremation, or they host memorial services afterwards.
+You can also make a cremation memorial service program to help personalize your loved one's memory.
 See our article on memorial service ideas for information about planning funeral and memorial ceremonies

 There are various ways that families can handle the remains: